RabieTF/DestroyersClient/README.md

-# 🚀 DestroyersClient - Docker Setup Guide
+# 🚀 DestroyersClient

-This guide provides instructions for running the **DestroyersClient** React application using the pre-built Docker image from **Docker Hub**.
+This web app is dependent on [This backend app](https://github.com/RabieTF/TheLeadDestroyer) and was developed by Rabie Toaba and Aris Meksaoui for a lab project at Université du Havre Normandie.

 ---